Salt to the Sea: Reception

 M.T.
 Anderson of The New York Times praised Sepetys' writing.
 In reviewing the book, Anderson wrote, "once again, Ruta Sepetys acts as champion of the interstitial people so often ignored — whole populations lost in the cracks of history."

-The judges who awarded Sepetys the Carnegie Medal for this book noted "the powerful, crafted language, the tight, carefully shaped plot and the range of moods evoked throughout"..
+The judges who awarded Sepetys the Carnegie Medal for this book noted "the powerful, crafted language, the tight, carefully shaped plot and the range of moods evoked throughout".

-The book was honored as a finalist of the Amelia Elizabeth Walden Award in 2017.
+The book was honored as a finalist of the Amelia Elizabeth Walden Award in 2017 and was listed as a 2017 Best Children's Book of the Year with Outstanding Merit from the Children's Book Committee of Bank Street College of Education.